 “My 2-year-old started pushing other kids around her age two months ago.
 She is quite tall and big for her age so she is pretty strong.
 She loves younger babies and plays very well with bigger kids on the other hand.
 I felt extremely bad today that she pushed another toddler like 3-4 times in an indoor playground.
 That kid was obviously scared of her being near in the end and her mom scolded my daughter despite my efforts to correct the misbehavior.
-My daughter will be going to preschool soon, please help!”
+My daughter will be going to preschool soon, please help!”-Mom of a Toddler

 When Toddlers Play Rough